Workplace Violence Against Nurses

 ANA Zero Tolerance Policy

-In 2019 the American Nurses Association (ANA) (2) release a brief titled “Reporting Incidents of Workplace Violence”.
-In it, they discussed several issues surrounding workplace violence, barriers to its reporting, and made recommendations to healthcare organizations on strategies relating to the issues of workplace violence.
+In 2019, the American Nurses Association (ANA) (2) released a brief titled “Reporting Incidents of Workplace Violence.”
+In it, they discussed several issues surrounding workplace violence, barriers to reporting it, and recommendations to healthcare organizations on strategies relating to workplace violence.

-They also set forth a “Zero Tolerance Policy on Workplace Violence”, which provided some definitions and several recommendations on how to deal with WPV.
+They also established a “Zero Tolerance Policy on Workplace Violence,” which provided some definitions and several recommendations on how to deal with WPV.

 The introduction to the “Culture of Safety” part of this brief is as follows:

 By prioritizing, developing, and sustaining an organizational culture focused on safety, we can drive the future of healthcare to a place where patients and those who care for them are free from harm.
-It is not only one of many priorities but is the overriding ethical imperatives for all leaders.
+It is one of many priorities and the overriding ethical imperatives for all leaders.
 (9)

-The ANA also suggested a three-level prevention strategy, each with a part for the employer and the employee.
-Essentially, the role of the employer is gathering data, providing a “safe” work environment, non-punitive reporting, and development of programs to provide a safe work environment for nurses.
-The employee’s role is to take part in the implementation and evaluation of said programs.
+The ANA also suggested a three-level prevention strategy, each with a role for the employer and the employee.
+Essentially, the employer’s role is to gather data, provide a “safe” work environment, non-punitive reporting, and develop programs to provide a safe work environment for nurses.
+The employee’s role is to participate in implementing and evaluating said programs.

-Unfortunately, these are only suggestions and employers do not have to implement any programs or services to protect employees against workplace violence.
-Also, healthcare employers do not have to report any incidents to JCAHO who consider events of workplace violence to be “sentinel events”.
+Unfortunately, these are only suggestions; employers do not have to implement programs or services to protect employees against workplace violence.
+Also, healthcare employers do not have to report incidents to JCAHO, who consider workplace violence as “sentinel events”.

 Ask yourself...

 1. Considering the recommendations and guidelines set forth by these entities, do you think they are adequate or effective?
-Why nor why not?
+Why or why not?

 2. How has this information changed your perception of the overall reporting process on workplace violence against nurses?